Fusion systems on bicyclic 2-groups: General results

-On the other hand it is not hard to see that these presentations define groups of order at most $2^{2(r+1)}$. \end{proof}

 The fusion systems in the first three parts of Proposition~\ref{rank2} are determined in \cite{CravenGlesser} (see also Theorem~\ref{main} below).
 Notice that we have not proved that case~\eqref{general} actually occurs.
 However, calculations with GAP \cite{GAP4} show that there are at least small examples and it is reasonable that many examples exist for arbitrary $r\ge 2$.
 However, we have no example for case~\eqref{general} where $Q\nunlhd P$.
-In fact one can show that $Q\unlhd P$ whenever $r=2$.
-In case $\lvert\Phi(Q')\K_3(Q)\rvert>2$ the group $Q$ is not necessarily unique anymore.

-Since every subgroup of a metacyclic group is generated by (at most) two elements, the fusion systems on the metacyclic $2$-groups can easily be determined with Proposition~\ref{rank2}.